ciampo/macro-carousel/README.md

 *The testing environment is set up the same way as the [howto-components](https://github.com/GoogleChrome/howto-components) project.*

 Run `npm run test` to run all tests.

+## Whishlist

+Please have a look at [the `1.1.0` milestone](https://github.com/ciampo/x-slider/milestone/2) to see the plan for the next release.

+If you have a feature request, feel free to open an issue!